Internaut401/CTF_Competitions_Writeup/2020/UTCTF/bof.md

 00000000004005ea g     F .text	0000000000000041              get_flag
 ```

-Analizyng the function with gdb, we discovered the function compare the value in EDI with `0xdeadbeef`:
+Analizyng the function with gdb, we discovered the function compare the value in rdi with `0xdeadbeef`:
 ```gdb
 [marco@marco-xps139343 Desktop]$ gdb-pwndbg pwnable Reading symbols from pwnable...